Vegetable Beef Stew (A Hearty, One-Pot Recipe)

 • Store leftovers in airtight container or ziploc bags in the fridge for 3-4 days and reheat on the stove or in the microwave.

 • To freeze: Cool the stew, then transfer to airtight containers or sealable freezer bags in portions for up to 4 months.
-Defrost in fridge overnight and heat up on stove top or in microwave.
+Defrost in fridge overnight and heat up on the stove top or in the microwave.

 Nutrition information is estimated and based on all ingredients above (including regular beef broth, spinach and wine).